 The Jefferson deadlift is a somewhat forgotten variation of the conventional deadlift.
 It was once a popular old-time strongman exercise that was the go-to and favorite exercise of many (even the legendary Bruce Lee was a big fan of it).
 The lift was invented by a strong man named Charles Jefferson, and it gets its name from there as well.
 It’s also known as the straddle, or just the Jefferson lift.

 The exercise is actually quite a strange sight, at least for anyone who hasn’t seen or heard of it before.
 Because at the beginning of the lift, the athlete actually straddles or mounts the barbell so it would be between his/her legs.
 And then they pull the bar up from there.

 This deadlift might look strange and weird but don’t judge a book by its cover.
-The exercise has many benefits and a few advantages over the conventional DL.
+The Jefferson deadlift has many benefits and a few advantages over the conventional DL.
 It’s a heavy multiplane compound exercise that will train your whole body on multiple levels.

 What makes this lift a little more unique is that it will increase both your functional and overall strength and at the same time, it will increase your antisymmetrical and anti-rotational strength.

 The Jefferson deadlift is a large compound lift that trains and works almost all of your muscles.
 It’s a huge full-body exercise that will train you from your head to your toes (more or less).